 As mentioned, the event data recorder collects all sorts of data, from speed to sudden turns to whether the driver has pressed the brake pedal all the way or fastened the seatbelt.
 The collected information varies from one vehicle to another; still, one aspect is certain: the black box usually records five to ten seconds before a collision.

-While the EDR's are already installed in cars, with many people being completely unaware of having them, there are also cases where drivers voluntarily choose to use such recording devices for their protection.
+While the EDR's are already installed in cars, with many people completely unaware of having them, there are also cases where drivers voluntarily choose to use such recording devices for their protection.
 There is another type of black box, also known as a video data event recorder or dashcam, which can be installed on the windshield and functions also as a camera and GPS.
-The collected data is way more accurate since it also contains information about time, location, direction, and driver's view and it is securely stored on an SD card.
+The collected data is securely stored on an SD card and way more accurate since it also contains information about:

 Car black boxes can help determine the cause of an accident and the events that led to it.
-This information is very valuable, especially when no witnesses are present at the accident scene or when each driver has his or her version of the event.
+This information is very valuable, especially when no witnesses are present at the accident scene or when each driver has their version of the event.

-As an example, if an accident occurs without any witnesses, reconstruction may be difficult, but with the black box on your side, it would be easy to prove your innocence.
-Insurance companies are very interested in the wider use of car black boxes, as the information gathered from the device offers a lot of valuable data about drivers.
-Some companies even went far enough to provide discounts for those who possess and EDR.
+Insurance companies are very interested in the broader use of car black boxes, as the information gathered from the device offers a lot of valuable data about drivers.
+In 13 U.S. states, the insurers actually can get permission to access the black box and can do so by simply plugging a laptop into the data port.
+Some companies even went far enough to provide discounts for those who possess an EDR.
 A black box can also represent relief for worried parents, as a young driver's behavior in traffic will be more responsible, knowing the vehicle is monitored.

 Car Black Boxes Privacy Facts

 Event data recorders can prove to be quite a rational feature for vehicles, considering that more people die in car accidents than in airplane crashes.
-Some civic groups have expressed their worries regarding privacy issues, suggesting that the devices could easily be used to spy on car owners.
+Some civic groups have expressed their concerns regarding privacy issues, suggesting that the devices could easily spy on car owners.

 Black Box Insurances

-Overall, the telematics data can be used for making the roads safer.
+Overall, the telematics data can be used to make the roads safer.
 The collected data will always be gathered only to assess the insurance risk, help in case of an accident, help track the location of the car in case it is stolen, or manage certain claims.

-Four Types of Drivers in Miami That Would Most Benefit from a Black Box Insurance
+Four Types of Drivers That Would Most Benefit from a Black Box Insurance

 We list here four types of drivers who could benefit from having black box insurance:

 - As young drivers are statistically the most likely to be involved in accidents, premiums can be high.
-Black box insurance enables the companies to suit each person based on their real driving habits, rather than relying on statistics.
+Black box insurance enables the companies to suit each person based on their real driving habits rather than statistics.